stevekm/MuTect2_target_chunking/README.md

 Singularity and Docker container recipes are included in the `containers` directory.

+Paths to input .bam files for tumor and normal samples are read from the file `samples.analysis.tsv`.

 Once correctly configured, the pipeline can be run with:

 ```